Nonprofit Center Board Service Fellowship

 Born and raised in Orlando, Florida, Andrew Austin has been a Jacksonville resident for 10+ years, where he attended the University of North Florida (UNF).
 Upon graduation, he began his career at Mayo Clinic in Florida, where he’s worked for more than seven years.
 While working, he earned his Master in Healthcare Administration and contributed to the development of Mayo Clinic in Florida’s Lesbian, Gay, Bisexual, Transgender, Intersex (LGBTI) employee resource group in 2016, of which he served as Chair for two years.
 In his role, Andrew also supports Mayo's Office of Diversity and Inclusion, where he’s strengthened their structure and provided guidance to other MERGs.
 In addition to serving in many other capacities, Andrew has been an active member of the LGBTQ+ community, including serving on Equality Florida’s Steering Committee and as a mentor in the UNF LGBT Resource Center.
 He’s also honored to be a part of a UNF Alumni Association Committee.
 When he’s not working, Andrew enjoys spending time with family, friends, and his puppy with hearing and visual impairments, Finn.

 Paul Bell is a passionate grant writer that cares deeply about hunger and has served as a writer, manager or director for nonprofit organizations for over ten years.
 Before starting with Feeding Northeast Florida in December 2018 as the Grants and Research Director, Paul worked at a number of organizations including Second Harvest North Florida, Hunger Fight, Habitat for Humanity of St. Johns County, and First Coast No More Homeless Pets.
-Prior to his nonprofit roles, Paul worked for Jacksonville based technology firms from 1996 – 2004 as product marketing manager at Payformance; and, as vice president of marketing and operations at Visre Inc. He came to Florida in 1990 to take on the role of Alumni Director at The Bolles School from 1990 – 1996.
-Earlier in his career, Paul also successfully ran his own employment recruiting firm, Paul Bell & Associates, for a period of 10 years, with offices in West Orange and Livingston, New Jersey.
+Prior to his nonprofit roles, Paul worked for Jacksonville based technology firms as a product marketing manager at Payformance; and, as vice president of marketing and operations at Visre Inc. He came to Florida in 1990 to take on the role of Alumni Director at The Bolles School.
+Earlier in his career, Paul also successfully ran his own employment recruiting firm, Paul Bell & Associates, with offices in West Orange and Livingston, New Jersey.
 A graduate of Drew University, Paul was a cartoonist and satirist for the Acorn, the weekly student newspaper.
 After graduating with his B.A, he went on to freelance with the Morristown Daily Record, a regional daily newspaper, illustrating news, features and cover stories for the weekend FYI section.

 Dominic Cummings is a proud alumnus of Mandarin High School, where he became involved in Communities in Schools of Jacksonville.
 Graduating from the University of North Florida, majoring in Finance and receiving a scholarship from CIS, Dominic has made quite a return on his investment.
-Currently, Dominic works as a Mortgage Underwriter at J.P.
+Currently, Dominic works as the Underwriting Team Lead for Fremont Bank and prior to that held a position at J.P.
 Morgan Chase Bank.
 Dominic serves as an advocate, volunteer and co-chair of the Alumni Leadership Advisory Committee.
 Dominic was recently inducted onto the CIS of Florida Board of Directors.
 Dominic is married and together they have 4 children.
 Dominic wants to one day start or partner with a non-profit such as CIS with the focus on academics, scholarships and mental health.

 MeShawn L. Foster is a community advocate with over 20 years of diverse nonprofit experience.
 An alumna of Siena Heights University and Loyola University Chicago School of Law, MeShawn has used her education and corporate experience to provide operational, regulatory, and project management insight to the nonprofit entities where she has involvement.
 Past experience and titles include founder, initial board member, chair, task force member, practice council member and director.
 She remains engaged in outreach and service through community outreach, her active involvement in her sorority, Zeta Phi Beta Sorority, and her current role as fundraising chair with the youth nonprofit, One Team One Dream Inc. Her ongoing goal is to continuously learn the dynamics of successful outcomes in the nonprofit space while remaining an asset to any organization with which she is involved.